rancher/dashboard/docusaurus/docs/testing/e2e-test.md

 - `TEST_PASSWORD`, user password or custom during first Rancher run
 - `CATTLE_BOOTSTRAP_PASSWORD`, initialization password which will also be used as `admin` user password (do not pick `admin` as password as it generates issues)
 - `TEST_BASE_URL=https://localhost:8005`
-- `TEST_SKIP_SETUP=false`, avoid to execute bootstrap setup tests for already initialized Rancher instances, it has to be toggled in case of new instances
+- `TEST_SKIP=setup`, avoid to execute bootstrap setup tests for already initialized Rancher instances, it has to be toggled in case of new instances

 You will have to run your local instance at this point: